cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 ubuntu@k8s1:~/harbor$ history
 ```

 If you happen to restart Docker Service for some reason, all the containers belonging to Harbor may not start.
-In such situations go to the installation directoy and use `docker-compose` to start the containers again.
+In such situations go to the installation directory and use `docker-compose` to start the containers again.

 ```shell
 sudo docker-compose up -d